virtual/100daysofcode/index.md

   - Day 10: Added a bit more random sizing, hover effects and interactive note sounds using Tone JS
 - Sololearn
   - Day 14: Python core

+## R4 Day 18: 2021-06-18 Friday

+Finished [Python Budget App](https://replit.com/@virtual/virtual-fcc-budget-app)! 🎉 Calculated percentages overall for withdrawals and added accurate representations for the bar chart.
+A  nifty function:

+- `max(names, key=len)` - get the longest length item in a list (then take its length)

+## R4 Day 17: 2021-06-17 Thursday

+Setup the vertical labels for the categories for the Python Budget App.

+## R4 Day 16: 2021-06-16 Wednesday

+🌑

 ## R4 Day 15: 2021-06-15 Tuesday